 In a previous post I wrote about choosing the right white wall paint colour where I mentioned that for all sorts of technical reasons without light there is no colour.
 The same is also true when choosing the right grey wall paint colour.
 Light is the most important consideration when selecting any paint colour.

-The right grey for the right style
+The right grey for the right interior style

-All paint colours are a combination of tints or tones, this can be another technical aspect to selecting a paint colour that you might find confusing.
+All paint colours are a combination of tints or tones, this can be a technical aspect to selecting a paint colour that you might find confusing.
 Which is why some greys might throw off blue, look like they have beige in them or possibly even green.

 There is no perfect grey, just like there is no perfect white.
 Everyone has a different idea of what grey actually is.
 So start by picking the colour swatches of what you think grey is.
 Then compare them against each other.
 Do you notice any other hints of colour?
 Compare them against other colours in the space as well.
 A wide colour comparison will help you narrow down your selection.